dtarudji/SOA12cUpgrade/soacs200.md

 - SOA Design Times in JDeveloper for SOA.
 This can be downloaded from https://bit.ly/2STiSVM

-- Upgrade and move SOA Composites - from JDeveloper to OCI
+- Upgrade and move SOA Composites from Classic or JDeveloper to SOAcs on OCI
 - SOASuite12c_Tutorial.zip, leads you step by step through building a process order application with Oracle SOA Suite 12c.
-The focus today is **to build ONLY** validatePayment
+The focus today is **to build/rebuild** validatePayment on the new OCI
--  Please download this zip file from https://bit.ly/2Sm7Xin
+-  Please download this SOASuite12c_Tutorial zip file from https://bit.ly/2Sm7Xin

 ## Validate Payment: SOA Composites